swaggo/swag/docs/INTEGRATION.md

 ### 3. Primitive Array/Map Handling

 For `StructField[[]string]` or `StructField[map[string]int]`, extracted type is primitive collection.
 Schema should be array/object with primitive items, no definition references created.
 Type checking in `ToSpecSchema` needed to distinguish struct vs primitive extraction results.

+**IMPORTANT**
+After implementing each step above, add in proper unit testing, you can use

+`/Users/griffnb/projects/swag/testdata/core_models` for a test package and models to test against that the abovev code works properly.

+No task is complete without a functioning unit test!